-Original Medicare will help with the costs of physical therapy but you’re still responsible for your portion of the out-of-pocket costs.
+Original Medicare will help with physical therapy costs, but you’re still responsible for your portion of the out-of-pocket costs.
 That is where a Medicare Supplement plan can really be a boost to your coverage.
 A Medigap plan comes with a monthly premium but will protect you from unexpected costs that could pop up.

-Our licensed insurance agents guarantee that you’ll get the exact help you want in picking the right plan for you.
+Our licensed insurance agents guarantee you’ll get the exact help you want in picking the right plan.
 Their wealth of knowledge means they can answer any questions you have about anything Medicare-related.

 Their assistance is free of charge, so give them a call today.
 Or fill out our simple online rate form in minutes to get connected with the best rates in your area.

 - Medicare coverage for Hip and Knee Replacement

 - Medicare Coverage for Chiropractic Services